 The amount of light in a room has a dramatic effect on how the room looks and the mood of people in the room.
-A bright room says “welcome, we’re glad you’re here!” while a dimly lit room says “stay out!”
+A bright room says “welcome, we’re glad you’re here!” while a dimly lit room is not as inviting.

 - Install the right window treatments.
 The single most important factor in getting sunlight into a room is what’s on the windows.
 You need to be able to let in as much sunlight as possible.
 While you can’t force the sun to come out, you sure can take advantage of any sunlight available.
 Best of all, you can choose energy-saving blinds that will not only let in more light, but they can also help cut your power costs over the long run.